JohanKelyn/Numerical-Analysis-PSU/README.md

 # Numerical-Analysis
 Code for Numerical Analysis Methods in Python.

-I decided to implement all the numerical methods that I learned in my numerical analysis class in Python.
+I decided to implement all the numerical methods that I learned in my numerical analysis class using Python.

-All the code used in the book (numerical analysis secnd edition by Timothy Souer) were for Matlab only.
+All the code used in the book (numerical analysis second edition by Timothy Sauer) were for Matlab only.

 This can be very useful for undergraduate students taking a numerical analysis class.